12345radha/12345radha/README.md

 ### Professional Journey

 My passion for building things from scratch and my deep interest in problem-solving inspired me to pursue a career in technology.
-I honed my skills, gained hands-on experience, and explored the dynamic world of **web development** through rewarding internships.
-💼 I previously worked as a **Junior Associate at Celebal Technologies**, where I further strengthened my foundation in software development.
+I honed my skills, gained hands-on experience, and explored the dynamic world of **web development** through rewarding internships.💼 I previously worked as a **Junior Associate at Celebal Technologies**, where I further strengthened my foundation in software development.
 Currently, I am working as a **Software Engineer at L&T Technology Services**, where I continue to grow and contribute in meaningful ways.

 ### Expertise